Generic name: ropivacaine [ roe-PIV-a-kane ]

-Tell your caregivers at once if you have a serious side effect such as: confusion, problems with speech or vision, ringing in your ears, numbness or tingling around your mouth, weak or shallow breathing, gasping, feeling unusually hot, or feeling like you might pass out.
+Tell your caregivers at once if you have a serious side effect such as: confusion, problems with speech or vision, ringing in your ears, numbness or tingling around your mouth, gasping, feeling unusually hot, pale, gray, or blue colored skin, headache, rapid heart rate, shortness of breath, or feeling like you might pass out.

 Some numbing medications can have long-lasting or delayed effects.
 Talk to your doctor if you have concerns about this risk.
 Call your doctor if you have joint pain or stiffness, or weakness in any part of your body that occurs after your surgery, even months later.